DaveRoppo/Data-Analysis/Car Sales/README.md

 # About
-A data exploration and Visualization project analyzing Car Sales data from the [IBM Accelerator Catalog](https://community.ibm.com/accelerators/?context=analytics\&type=Data\&product=Cognos%20Analytics\&industry=Automotive ) to display the following:
+A data exploration and visualization project analyzing Car Sales data from the [IBM Accelerator Catalog](https://community.ibm.com/accelerators/?context=analytics\&type=Data\&product=Cognos%20Analytics\&industry=Automotive ) to display the following:
   - 'Quantity Sold' by 'Dealer ID'
   - 'Profit' by 'Date' and 'Model'
   - 'Profit' by 'Year' and 'Dealer ID'